Commercial Pig Farming

 - Open yard area: 1.5 to 2 square meters / Pig.

 Breeds for Commercial Pig Farming

-There are many local types available however, they are not suitable for good weight gain in commercial pig farming business.
+There are many local types available, however, they are not suitable for good weight gain in the commercial pig farming business.
 Hence, one should go for exotic pr imported breeds of pigs.
-Here are some the popular pig breeds.
+Here are some of the popular pig breeds.

 - Yorkshire (white and light).

 - Ghungroo pig (Indigenous pig for the rural farmers with a litter size of 6 to12 piglets).